dragonflyoss/d7y.io/docs/getting-started/quick-start/multi-cluster-kubernetes.md

 kind load docker-image dragonflyoss/dfdaemon:latest
 ```

-## Create dragonfly cluster A
+## Create Dragonfly cluster A

-Create dragonfly cluster A, the schedulers, seed peers, peers and centralized manager included in
+Create Dragonfly cluster A, the schedulers, seed peers, peers and centralized manager included in
 the cluster should be installed using helm.

-### Create dragonfly cluster A based on helm charts
+### Create Dragonfly cluster A based on helm charts

-Create dragonfly cluster A charts configuration file `charts-config-cluster-a.yaml`, configuration content is as follows:
+Create Dragonfly cluster A charts configuration file `charts-config-cluster-a.yaml`, configuration content is as follows:

 ```yaml
 containerRuntime: